What is the study about?

 This is a five year study of adults with Down syndrome over age 25.
 Participants and family members, or caregivers will be asked to answer questions about a participant's health including current medications and how well the participant carries out everyday activities, such as getting dressed and making meals.
 In this study, the participant will be given different tests of their thinking skills.
 These will measure abilities to understand directions, remember, solve problems, and how a person uses their hands to draw a picture.

-The yearly visit will include blood samples, memory and thinking tests, a neurological and physical examination, and a brain scan (MRI, magnetic resonance imaging, for at least the next 5 years or as long as one would like to take part in the study.
+The 16 month visit will include blood samples, memory and thinking tests, a neurological and physical examination, PET scan and a brain scan (MRI, magnetic resonance imaging, for at least the next 5 years or as long as one would like to take part in the study.

-The medical blood tests will be used to check the participant's health, such as hormone levels, infection, or liver function.
-The research blood sample will also be used to learn more about apolipoprotein E (ApoE), a gene that is associated with an increase risk of Alzheimer's disease.
-The MRI scan of the brain will be used to look at any changes that may come about as one gets older.
+The research blood sample will be used to learn more about apolipoprotein E (ApoE), a gene that is associated with an increase risk of Alzheimer's disease.
+The PET and MRI scan of the brain will be used to look at any changes that may come about as one gets older.

 What are the benefits?